 (tr.
 James Legge)

 Xi/die 咥: pronounced as xi it means ‘to laugh’, as die (don’t pronounce this as the English ‘die/dye’ but as ‘dee-e’ – ee as e in ‘we’, e as in ‘left’) it means ‘to bite’.
 However, the only source that we have where 咥 is read as the verb ‘to bite’ is the Zhouyi.
 That is something that makes me very uncomfortable.
 The Mawangdui uses zhen 真, ‘true, real, genuine’ （in Pu Maozuo 濮茅左, 《楚竹書《周易》研究》, Vol. 2, p.
 551 the MWD character is transcribed as zhen 貞 but I suspect a typo here because the other instances of zhen 貞 clearly look different from the character used at H10 in the MWD version.
 All other studies of the MWD text transcribe it as zhen 真.
 See also 《楚汉简帛书典》, p.
 678 & 879.)
 In the sentence & context 不 咥/真 人 zhen 真 should be a verb.
 I have not found any examples in which zhen 真 is a verb.
 What is interesting is that the Fuyang version (or what is left of it) has shi 實 instead of die 咥.
 Shi 實 has meanings that are close to the meanings of zhen 真: ‘ true, real, substantial’, which makes it tempting to accept the meaning of 真/實 as the correct meaning in this line of the Judgment, which made me try to read 履虎尾不咥/真/實人 as ‘(he who) steps on a tiger’s tail (i.e. does take dangerous risks HM) is not the true man’.
-Which actually doesn’t sound so bad and it also does not conflict with the second line of hexagram 10:
+Which actually doesn’t sound so bad and it also does not conflict with the third line of hexagram 10:

 Half blind (yet) able to see, lame (yet) able to proceed.
 Stepping on a tiger’s tail.
 For a true person ominous.
 (But) a general will act for his lord.